joes0451/ADev/ReadMe.txt

 		If your build fails, you can try using a higher	or lower Gradle version, and that can sometimes get it to successfully build the project.

-		*Note*:
-		If you are using buildToolsVersion 32.0.0, and it's complaining that it's corrupt, try setting it to an older version in app/build.gradle.

 Release builds:
 		For Gradle, you can define your Keystore path, Key Alias, Keystore password and Key Alias passwords in